 Prior to this offering, there has been no public market for the common stock.
-The initial public offering price will be determined by negotiations among us, the selling stockholders and the representatives.
-Among the factors to be considered in determining the initial public offering price will be our future prospects and those of our industry in general; our sales, earnings and certain other financial and operating information in recent periods; and the price-earnings ratios, price-sales ratios and market prices of securities and certain financial and operating information of companies engaged in activities similar to ours.
+The initial public offering price was determined by negotiations among us, the selling stockholders and the representatives.
+Among the factors considered in determining the initial public offering price were our future prospects and those of our industry in general; our sales, earnings and certain other financial and operating information in recent periods; and the price-earnings ratios, price-sales ratios and market prices of securities and certain financial and operating information of companies engaged in activities similar to ours.